 Bloggers have also had monumental success in influencer marketing.
 They drive 16 times more engagement than paid media and “mega influencers.”
 People gravitate towards blogs to find reviews on products and when they find a blogger they connect with, they follow them.
 The blogger will usually have more videos or articles on products related to what the consumer was looking for.
 Finding a blogger with the same niche as your brand to work with is beneficial because they can recommend your products in their articles or videos.

 In today’s market, consumers are looking to be able to trust products and the brands behind them.
 People no longer view advertisements as reliable.
 90% of consumers trust peer recommendations.
 Only 33% trust advertisements.
 This is where influencer marketing comes in.
-Influencers are able to share their personal story about why they love your brand and how it’s changed their life for the better.
+Influencers are able to share their personal stories about why they love your brand and how it’s changed their life for the better.
 Consumers don’t fall in love with products, they fall for the story behind it and what the brand stands for.
 When the consumer genuinely feels a connection with a brand, they are more likely to keep buying from it.

-Influencer marketing also drive engagement about products and brands.
+Influencer marketing also drives engagement about products and brands.
 It allows consumers to interact directly with the influencers (especially if it’s a micro influencer) and ask questions about the brand and products.
 Also, consumers can share posts from influencers and tag their friends in the comments, leading to even higher engagement.

 When debating using a social media influencer for your brand, it is vital to find the right fit.
 The right influencer for you should share your vision, be genuinely excited about your brand, and have the same target audience as yours.
 Your first step in finding an influencer is that they need to have the same niche as your brand.
 For example, if you are a brand that sells fitness gear, you should be looking for an influencer who is active and passionate about fitness.
 Their posts about your brand will be relevant and attract the right audience.
 It’s important to look at their engagement as well.
 You can find the level of engagement by looking at the percentage of followers who like, comment, and share their posts.
 This is a clear indicator of whether their audience is enjoying and looking at their content.
 Influencers with smaller followings have been shown to have higher engagement.
 Influencers with less than 2,000 followers have an average engagement rate of 10.7%.